PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 > Please note that the standard keyboard is set to English (US).
 This means that the Z and Y keys are reversed.
 Please note this when entering the first password.

 > [!Tip]
-> Please note that the standard keyboard is set to English (US).
-This means that the Z and Y keys are reversed.
-Please note this when entering the first password.<br/>
 > The letter l (small L) can easily be confused with the number 1 (one).
 Make sure you use the correct character.<br/>

 ### 5.2 Instructions for changing the keyboard settings